lo1tuma/eslint-plugin-mocha/documentation/rules/no-mocha-arrows.md

 });
 ```

-This does not check usage of the [`require` interface](http://mochajs.org/#require) for Mocha, only the globals.
+This rule only checks the global interface.
+It does not cover Mocha's [`require` interface](https://mochajs.org/#require).

 ## When Not To Use It

-- If you want to pass arrow functions to mocha, turn this rule off.
+- If you want to pass arrow functions to Mocha.
-- If you have other globals which share names with mocha globals, you should turn this rule off, because it would raise warnings.
+- If other globals in your project share names with Mocha globals.